Android-s14/RecyclerViewElementary/README.md

 - `setCardMargins(int, int, int, int)` - set margins for both default and custom row layouts (default = 5dp)
 - `setCardPadding(int, int, int, int)` - set padding for the default row layout only (for custom set up in XML) (default = 10dp)
 - `setCardCornerRadii(float)` - set corner radii for the default row layout (for custom CardViews set up in XML) (default = 10dp)
-- `setItemAnimator(RecyclerView.ItemAnimator animator)` - add custom animation for the list items
+- `setItemAnimator(RecyclerView.ItemAnimator)` - add custom animation for the list items

 #### Supplying your RecyclerView
 Now you can also provide your own RecyclerView: either made programmatically or defined in XML: